WaliHassanKhan/scheduler/README.txt

 	==============================================

-If the user enters text into the search text box and hits the SEARCH button, the appointments area clears.
+If the user enters text into the search text box and hits the SEARCH button, or presses enter the JQuery function is activated.
 If the search text box is empty when the SEARCH button is clicked, then ALL of the appointments appear.
 This dynamically refreshes the Table DOM, and does not refresh the entire page.